What is Assistive Technology?

 - An electric wheelchair or scooter.

 - Eyeglasses and hearing aids.

 - Audio Books.

-- A telephone for people who are deaf.
+- Communication services and equipment for people who are deaf.

 - Bath tub lifts and grab bars.

 - Reachers and long handled shoe horns.

 - Enhancements that allow people with disabilities to access and fully use computers, mobile devices or other technologies.